This post contains affiliate links

 Calle Salvador Novo 88, Santa Catarina, 04010

-Everything mentioned above is in the center of Coyoacan and easy to reach on foot from one to the other, as you can see on the handy map above.
+Everything mentioned so far is in the center of Coyoacan and easy to reach on foot from one to the other, as you can see on the handy map above.

 These last three things to do in Coyoacan are not in the center but they’re still in the Coyoacan neighborhood which means they’re only a short Uber ride away – check them out!